Siamak T. Nabili, MD, MPH

 Urinalysis can disclose evidence of diseases, even some that have not caused significant signs or symptoms.
 Therefore, a urinalysis is commonly a part of routine health screening.

-Urinalysis is also a very useful test that may be ordered by your physician for particular reasons.
 Urinalysis is commonly used to diagnose a urinary tract or kidney infection, to evaluate causes of kidney failure, to screen for progression of some chronic conditions such as diabetes mellitus and high blood pressure (hypertension).

 Viewers share their comments